ryapric/minecraft-bedrock-server/README.md

   - Python 3's package manager, `pip3`

-  - Ansible (which you can get via something like `pip3 install ansible`)
+    - Once you have `pip` installed, run `pip3 install -r requirements.txt`.
+      Note that you may need to pass the `--user` flag if on a Debian-based system.

 - Infrastructure/hosting: